I’m going to go out on a limb here and say: you’ll never fit in among Italians if you don’t start using the word ragazzi.

 ‘Her boyfriend calls her fat and she decides to change her life.
 Here’s how’ (headline on clicknotizie.it) – hint, it involves a diet.

-Do you have a favourite Italian word, phrase or expression you'd like us to feature?
-If so, please email with your suggestion.
+Do you have an Italian word you’d like us to feature?
+If so, please email us with your suggestion.